Entry-Level Fiction Workshops

 Online Workshops via Zoom:

-We are delighted to introduce these two additional workshops to this year’s summer school programme.
-Both workshops are aimed at people who have only recently started writing fiction.
-They will be suitable for people who feel that they will benefit from being part of a group with other early-stage writers.
+Entry-Level Fiction workshops are aimed at people who have only recently started writing fiction.
+They will be suitable for anyone who feels they will benefit from being part of a group with other early-stage writers.
 Over the course of five days, participants will complete writing exercises aimed at generating ideas for new work.
 They will also study various aspects of writing craft.
 Complete beginners are very welcome to apply.

-No more than eight places will be available on each workshop.
+No more than ten places will be available on the in-person workshop, and no more than eight places will be available on each online workshop.
 Everyone applying for these workshops will be asked to submit 1 to 2 pages of a short story they have written.
 (This work will be read by the workshop leaders to help them select participants for their workshop groups.
 It will not be shared within the workshop groups.)

 Before the workshops commence, participants will be provided with links to a selection of short stories that they will be expected to read in advance.
 During the workshops, participants will be encouraged to share some of the new work they have written.

 Fees are payable only when a place has been offered and you have accepted the offer.
-We will ask for a non-refundable deposit of €100 to be paid by Friday 2nd June.
-Fees must be paid in full by Friday June 23rd.
+We will ask for a deposit of €100 to be paid by Friday 10th May.
+Fees must be paid in full by Friday 7th June

 Thanks to the support we receive from the Arts Council and to the continued generosity of our patrons, we are in a position to offer one free place in all of our summer school workshops.
 These are awarded to writers who are either unwaged or on low income.
 To be considered for a free place, all you need to do is follow the general guidelines below and tick the box on the submission form.